Circuit Simulators: What Is Electronics Simulation?

 2 min read

 Have you ever started building a circuit board from the ground up, only to find that the circuit board doesn’t perform as predicted in the end?
 These things happen, but with the advanced technology available today, they shouldn’t have to.
-Problems like these are becoming relics of the past thanks in large part to electronics simulation software.
+Problems like these are becoming relics of the past thanks in large part to electronic circuit simulator software that flags issues before a board is ever built.

 Modern software platforms are continuously making the design process easier.
 When it comes to printed circuit boards (PCBs), there is little room for error.
 This is due to the expensive nature of the materials involved.
 Photomasks are expensive, and breadboards don’t really grow on trees.
 Engineers can’t waste time, money, and resources manufacturing physical trial and error prototypes.